 They make it easier to track expenses and income and even let you create graphs and charts of your business’ performance.

 You can view how much you’ve spent on marketing over time or how well sales have been each month.
 These tools can help you see what your business does best and what needs improvement so you can decide whether to change direction or continue on your current path.

 Desktop accounting software also allows you to do taxes from home rather than driving around trying to find a place will do them to get more accurate reporting, and it saves both time and money.

-There are a number of accounting software available for you to use in the market.
+There are several accounting software available for you to use in the market.
 Some of them are listed below: